MoC-OSS/loft/GetStarted.md

           duration: cfg.OPENAI_DURATION,
           concurrency: cfg.OPENAI_CONCURRENCY,
         },
-      } as Config,
+        jobsLockDuration: cfg.JOBS_LOCK_DURATION,
+        jobsAttempts: cfg.JOBS_ATTEMPTS,
+        chatCompletionJobCallAttempts: cfg.CHAT_COMPLETION_JOB_CALL_ATTEMPTS,
+      },
       sms,
-      hs
+      ps,
+      hs,
+      chatCompletionErrHandler
     );
     ```

 ## Requirements

 The LLM Orchestrator requires several resources, such as Redis, OpenAI, and S3, to function properly.

 ## Setting Up Endpoints

-1. Establish a `chatCompletion` endpoint for your backend.
+3. Establish a `chatCompletion` endpoint for your backend.
 This endpoint will take a `request.body` as input and pass it to the created LLM Orchestrator instance.

     ```js